 In addition to that, ice cream comes in either a cup, cone or for those who prefer a cold, crunchy treat; the ice cream may come sandwiched in between two wafers.
 The menu comprises of 15 different flavors of ice-cream including traditional flavors and exotic flavors.

 Upon reaching the counter, the attendant starts giving me free samples of the different flavors available at the shop.
 He was pretty generous with the samples allowing me to try out more than eight different flavors including mixed berry, ginger, passion fruit, guava, wheat rice noodle, and white rose.

 The white rose completely blew me away, and I ended up ordering a medium scoop of white rose ice cream.
 I honestly do not remember the last time I had such an amazing treat.

 The saffron contributed a bittersweet lavenderish taste to the ice cream while the white rose flavor was just enough.
 The ice-cream was also thick and sticky – which I liked.
 It also had a delicious fragrance.

 After hearing several people ordering the saffron pistachio ice cream, I made a point to myself to try it out sometime shortly.

 Ice cream lovers will love two things about Saffron & Rose; firstly, their ice-creams are super delicious, and secondly, they are affordable.
-Saffron & Rose also sell take-away ice creams though these are mainly focused on Persian hit flavors such as Saffron, Rose and Saffron Pistachio.
+Saffron & Rose also sell to-go ice cream though these are mainly focused on Persian hit flavors such as Saffron, Rose and Saffron Pistachio.

 Saffron & Rose Ice Cream is now my favorite ice-cream spot in L.A, and I am planning on coming back and exploring more of their flavors.